⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)403.48The trailing Price-to-Earnings ratio measures the current share price relative to the company's diluted earnings per share over the past 12 months, indicating how much investors are willing to pay for each dollar of past earnings.
+P/E Ratio (TTM)453.32The trailing twelve-month Price-to-Earnings ratio measures a company's current share price relative to its earnings per share over the past year, indicating how much investors are willing to pay for each dollar of earnings.

-Price/Sales (TTM)12.91The trailing Price/Sales ratio compares the company's market capitalization to its total revenue over the past 12 months, often used for companies with volatile or negative earnings.
+Price/Sales (TTM)14.60The Price-to-Sales ratio compares a company's market capitalization to its total revenue over the past twelve months, often used for companies with volatile or negative earnings.

-Return on Equity (TTM)3.34Return on Equity (ROE) measures a company's profitability in relation to the equity invested by shareholders, indicating how efficiently management is using shareholder investments to generate profits.
+Return on Equity (TTM)3.34Return on Equity measures the profitability of a company in relation to the equity of its shareholders, indicating how effectively management is using shareholders' investments to generate profits.

-Operating Margin1.00Operating Margin indicates how much profit a company makes from its operations before accounting for interest and taxes, expressed as a percentage of revenue.
+Operating Margin1.00Operating margin indicates how much profit a company makes from its operations before accounting for interest and taxes, reflecting the efficiency of its core business activities.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.